Legal and Tax Structures in Organizing or Restructuring a Single Family Office with David Berek

 Legal and Tax Structures in Organizing or Restructuring a Single Family Office with Angelo J. Robles

-In Part 6 of the FOA Podcast Audio Series, Angelo J. Robles is joined by David Berek as they discuss legal and tax structures in organizing or restructuring SFO’s.
+In Part 6 of the Family Office Association Podcast Audio Series, Angelo J. Robles is joined by David Berek as they discuss legal and tax structures in organizing or restructuring SFO’s.
 You can either read the transcription or listen to the podcast and learn more.

 Angelo Robles: Hello everyone, this is Angelo Robles at Family Office Association.
 In today’s audio podcast about single family offices, I am joined by David Berek of Horwood Marcus & Berk Chartered, where he chairs their Family Office practice.
 David is an attorney very well regarded in the family office community.
 We are very fortunate to have him on the call today.
 David, how are you?